AN/USQ-20

 The AN/USQ-20, or CP-642 or Naval Tactical Data System (NTDS), was designed as a more reliable replacement for the Seymour Cray-designed AN/USQ-17 with the same instruction set.
 The first batch of 17 computers were delivered to the Navy starting in early 1961.

 A version of the AN/USQ-20 for use by the other military services and NASA was designated the UNIVAC 1206.
 Another version, designated the G-40, replaced the vacuum tube UNIVAC 1104 in the BOMARC Missile Program.

+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/USQ-20" designation represents the 20th design of an Army-Navy electronic device for general utility special combination equipment.
+The JETDS system also now is used to name all Department of Defense electronic systems.

 Technical

 The machine was the size and shape of an old-fashioned double-door refrigerator, about six feet tall (roughly 1.80 meters).

 Instructions were represented as 30-bit words in the following format: